 B-3.4.2 The lot shall be declared as conforming to the specification if the following conditions are satisfied:

-a) If the value of the expression X + 0.6 R ≤ maximum value specified in Table 1;
+If the value of the expression X + 0.6 R ≤ maximum value specified in Table 1;

-b) If the value of the expression X ̶ 0.6 R ≥ minimum value specified in Table 1; and
+If the value of the expression X ̶ 0.6 R ≥ minimum value specified in Table 1; and

-c) For composite sample, the test results shall meet the relevant requirements given in Table 1.
+For composite sample, the test results shall meet the relevant requirements given in Table 1.

 NOTE —When the sample size is ten, it shall be divided into two sub-groups of five test results each taking them consecutively in the same order as obtained.
 The range of each sub-group shall be calculated and mean range x shall be calculated by dividing the sum of the ranges by two.
 The expression (X + 0.6 R) or (X ̶ 0.62 R) shall be calculated.